Taroa Airfield

 Location

-Japanese Units Based at Taroa
+Japanese units based at Taroa Airfield

-252nd Kokutai (A6M Zero) March 1943 -
+252 Kokutai (A6M Zero) March 1943–February 1944

 Radar Installations

-American Missions Against Taroa
+American missions against Taroa

 American Bombardment

 At the beginning of the US bombing a third runway had been begun.
 By end of 1943 there was a total of 380 buildings on Taroa (with >= 490,000 square feet floor space), 80 of which had a floor space greater than 50 feet square.
-It had several power stations, a command center, an air operations center, fuel farms (35,000 gals.), a pier for larger ships, several ammunition bunkers, a large barracks area, and an extensive workshop area.
+It had several power stations, a command center, an air operations center, fuel farms (35,000 gallons), a pier for larger ships, several ammunition bunkers, a large barracks area, and an extensive workshop area.

 The garrison had an extensive road network serviced by over 70 vehicles.
 Between Feb.
 1942 - Aug.
 1945, US aircraft dropped 3,543 tons of bombs and US ships fired 453 tons of shells at Taroa.
 While the first attacks were carrier-based and irregular, daily attacks were started after Majuro and Kwajalein had fallen to the US forces.